mtochs/Udacity/Data Analytics Nanodegree/P7 AB Testing/README.md

 Furthermore the changes tested in this experiement were not highly invasive.
 The changes should not create a significant--or perhaps even noticeable--change in student experience.
 To say it another way: the gains outweigh the risks.

 ##Follow-Up Experiment
+A follow up experiement to further increase customer experience could be to have a coach reach out to

 Give a high-level description of the follow up experiment you would run, what your hypothesis would be, what metrics you would want to measure, what your unit of diversion would be, and your reasoning for these choices.